Easy Strawberry Jam Recipe with no pectin

 Can I make this recipe Sugar Free?

-If using artificial sugar, you can help your jam gel by adding 2.5 tablespoons of chia seeds at the end of the cooking time.
+If using artificial sugar or less sugar than the recipe calls for, you can help your jam gel by adding 2.5 tablespoons of chia seeds at the end of the cooking time.

 Can I Freeze Strawberry Jam?

 Yes, you can!
 The even better news is that you can freeze it right in the jar.
-Just make certain that you leave some space at the top as it will expand a tiny bit when freezing.
-This way, you can make several jars in batches and just pull one from the freezer to unthaw when you’re running low.
+Just ensure that you leave some space at the top, as the jam will expand a bit when freezing.
+This way, you can make several jars in batches and pull one from the freezer to unthaw when running low.

-How Do You Can Strawberry Jam For Pantry Storage:
+How to Can Strawberry Jam For Pantry Storage

-This recipe is perfect for water bath canning.
-I have the Ball Home Canning kit.
-It contains everything you need for water bath canning.
+This recipe is perfect for a water bath canner.
+You’ll need a home canning kit; this one contains everything you need for water bath canning.
 How to can your strawberry jam:

-2. Spoon the strawberry jam to the jar, leaving 1/4 inch headspace.
+- Pour the strawberry jam into the jar, leaving 1/4 inch headspace.
 Use a skinny spatula to help remove air pockets.

-3. Wipe down jar rims and add the lids.
+- Wipe down jar rims and add the lids.
 Seal to fingertip tightness.
 (Screw the lid on till you feel resistance.
-Too loose, jar won’t seal, too tight air won’t release properly.)
+If it’s too loose, the jar won’t seal, if it is too tight, the air won’t release properly.)

-5. Remove jars and let cool 12 to 24 hours.
+- Remove jars and let cool for 12 to 24 hours.
 Check the seal by removing the band and pressing the center of each lid.
 If you are able to indent the lid, your jam did not seal properly.
-Store in a cool dry location for 1 for best quality, but maybe good for up to 2 years.
+Store in a cool, dry location for 1 year for best quality, but the jam may be good for up to 2 years.
 Be sure to test your jar for spoilage before using it.

-Keep in mind, higher altitudes affect boiling and you will need to process the jam differently.
-(I believe I read boiling points are lower at high altitudes.)
+Keep in mind that higher altitudes affect boiling, and you will need to process the jam differently.
+(Interesting article about boiling points being lower at high altitudes.)

 Can I Use Frozen Strawberries To Make Jam?

-Yes, you will most likely need to increase the cooking time as frozen strawberries tend to be more watery (and they are frozen rather than room temp.)
+Yes, may need to increase the cooking time a bit as frozen strawberries tend to be more watery (and they are frozen rather than room temp.)
 You can also use a thermometer to help determine when your jam is done.
-(When the jam reaches 220 F, it should be ready.)
+(When the jam reaches between 217 and 220 F, it should be ready.)

-Can I Use This Strawberry Jam Recipe With Other Fruits?
+Can I Use This Jam Recipe With Other Fruits?

-The cooking process of this jam will work fine with other fruits, but you will need to take into consideration the sweetness level of whatever fruit you are using.
-If it’s not very sweet fruit, you may need to increase the amount of sweetener that you’re adding during the cooking process.
-Check out my Blueberry Jam Recipe and my Peach Jam Recipe.
+The cooking process of this jam will work fine with other fruits, but you will need to consider the sweetness level of whatever fruit you are using.
+If the fruit is not very sweet, you may need to increase the amount of sweetener you add during the cooking process.
+Check out my Blueberry Jam Recipe and Peach Jam Recipe for other examples of fruit jam.

 Why Didn’t My Strawberry Jam Set Up?
 (And How To Fix It)

-There can be varying reasons as to why your jam didn’t’ set up properly.
+There can be various reasons why your jam didn’t set up properly.

-1. Your Strawberry Jam most likely needed to cook longer or there is a small chance that the strawberries didn’t have enough natural sugar for the jam to set.
+- Your Strawberry Jam most likely needed to cook longer, or there is a small chance that the strawberries didn’t have enough natural sugar for the jam to set.
 It’s a combination of cooking time, sugar, and lemon that makes this recipe gel.
 (Lemon acts as a natural pectin in this recipe.)

-2. If you followed the directions and it didn’t set up properly, let the strawberry jam sit overnight in the fridge.
+- If you followed the directions and it didn’t set up properly, let the strawberry jam sit overnight in the fridge.
 If that step still doesn’t get it to stiffen up and set, you can try re-cooking it for a bit longer and either 1. adding in a bit of pectin or 2. adding a bit more sugar and lemon (not much, just give it a taste test.)
-For best results though, I recommend using a thermometer and making sure your strawberry mixture reaches 220 degrees F.
+For best results, though, I recommend using a thermometer and making sure your strawberry mixture reaches between 217 and 220 degrees F.

 Simple Ideas to Use Strawberry Jam

 In no time at all, you can have a sweet and simple strawberry jam that you’ll want to put on everything.
-My mind can probably go on forever when thinking of ways to use homemade strawberry jam but some of my favorites are:
+My mind can probably go on forever when thinking of ways to use homemade strawberry jam, some of my favorites are:

 More Fresh Strawberry Recipes For All Those Strawberries: